 Our research on MAJOR DEPRESSION AND SUICIDE.

-Major depression is a devastating disorder that affects millions of Americans each year, and nearly 40,000 people commit suicide each year in the U.S. A large number of studies have demonstrated brain white matter pathology in patients with depression.
+Major depression is a devastating disorder that affects millions of Americans each year.
+Sadly, over 42,000 people have died by suicide each year in the U.S. since 2014 according to the CDC.
+Studies have shown that most people who die by suicide suffered from depression in some form, whether having major depressive disorder or depression in association with other psychiatric disorders.
+A large number of studies have demonstrated brain white matter pathology in patients with depression.
 There is also a strong link of stress and depression to conditions of inflammation that are subsequently linked to elevated oxidative stress and free radical damage.
 However, the molecular and cellular consequences of stress- and depression-induced inflammation and oxidative damage in the brain are poorly understood.
 My laboratory is focused on elucidating the biochemical and cellular consequences of stress- and depression-associated inflammation and oxidative damage on the brain, focusing specifically on the unique cells in brain white matter.
 We use a variety of modern methods to investigate pathology and mechanisms underlying pathology, and focus these efforts at the cellular level by using laser capture microdissection to isolate specific types of cells from the human brain.
 We have access to a large collection of psychiatrically characterized human brain tissues that allow us to identify cellular pathology in the brains of donors with specific psychiatric diagnoses and/or who have died by suicide, using brain tissues from psychiatrically normal donors who died from natural causes as controls.
 We are also initiating laboratory animal studies to investigate specific mechanisms by which psychological stress and depression induce white matter cell pathology in the brain.
 White matter damage in depression is likely to contribute to abnormal axonal conduction of neural information between brain regions and could be a major contributor to the psychopathology of depression.
 Developing treatments to subvert this pathology in depression could reduce morbidity and mortality associated with this typically debilitating disorder.

 Our research on AUTISM.